 - Painter’s tape (my favorite tape that’s wall safe)

-Think of your word list first.
+- Think of your word list first.
 Do not attempt to “wing it.”

-It’s not super complicated once you know the order of operation to make this work.
+I promise it’s not super complicated once you know the order of operation to make this work.

-Nope- most of these words are above his reading level and that’s great!
+For my son, most of these words are above his reading level and that’s great!

 It means we get to talk about the words he’s finding and he gets to interact with words important to the season.